reubenfirmin/diycam/README.md

 # DIY Security Cam

 This is a project to tie together tools that allow a Linux machine to become a DIY security camera.
 You can use anything from a laptop camera to a USB webcam to an IP security camera as the source.
+It supports multiple cameras, and currently will upload sections of the video containing significant motion to a cloud storage location.

 # Structure